How to Reinstate Your Suspended Drivers License in Wyoming

 The same condition applies to subsequent violations surpassing four breaches of traffic law.
 For motorists with a commercial driver license (CDL), drivers license restoration can occur after serving the 90-day suspension for violation of the license’s endorsements.
 Failure to appear in court will result in a 12-month driving license suspension or until the convicted motorist complies with the citation conditions and makes an appearance in court.

-Note: A suspended, revoked or cancelled license that is released to a WYDOT services employee is considered surrendered.
+A suspended, revoked or canceled license that is released to a WYDOT services employee is considered surrendered.
 A license suspension duration starts 25 to 30 days from the postmarked date of the DMV office’s mail notice.

 Wyoming Point System